AppSaloon/socket.io-tester/README.md

 ## When updating

 * change version numbers in package.json
-* update darwin version icon
+* update version number in .app `socket-io.tester.app/Contents/Info.plist`
 * compress and upload to github